prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 1. check for ext.prebid.data.bidders
 1. if it exists, store it locally, but remove it from the OpenRTB before being sent to the adapters
 1. As the OpenRTB request is being sent to each adapter:
-    1. if ext.prebid.data.bidders exists in the original request, and this bidder is on the list then copy site.ext.data, huaweiAdsApp.ext.data, and user.ext.data to their bidder request -- otherwise don't copy those blocks
+    1. if ext.prebid.data.bidders exists in the original request, and this bidder is on the list then copy site.ext.data, app.ext.data, and user.ext.data to their bidder request -- otherwise don't copy those blocks
     1. copy other objects as normal

 Each adapter must be coded to read the values from these locations and pass it to their endpoints appropriately.